zangassis/zangassis/README.md

 -->

 - 💜 I love programming in .NET, I have been doing it for the last 7 years
-- 📚 I'm currently learning about Extreme Programming (XP) and Rust
+- 📚 I'm currently learning about Extreme Programming (XP) and Go
 - ✍️ I write articles for the Telerik Blog at www.telerik.com/blogs/author/assis-zang
 - ✍️ I also write on Dev.to at www.dev.to/zangassis
 - 🔭 You can find me on Linkedin www.linkedin.com/in/assis-zang